 “I was the dreamer, Jerry was the schemer and Richie was the voice of reason.”
-BOB FELDMAN

 “I have a drawer full of almost one hundred 45s that we wrote or produced or both.”
-RICHARD GOTTEHRER

 “Tell me, where’d you get those fancy clothes?”
-JERRY GOLDSTEIN

-Together for a mere four years, Bob Feldman, Jerry Goldstein and Richard Gottehrer were mavericks, a trio of Jewish musketeers who never took themselves quite as seriously as some of their peers and seemed to have a lot of fun testing the limits as they made their way in the music business.
+Together for a mere four years, Bob Feldman, Jerry Goldstein, and Richard Gottehrer were mavericks, a trio of Jewish musketeers who never took themselves quite as seriously as some of their peers and seemed to have a lot of fun testing the limits as they made their way in the music business.
 And where others saw their careers stutter and stall in the wake of Beatlemania’s new frontiers, F-G-G rode the crest of the new wave as though they were part of it – which, to some extent, they were.
 Not that it was always easy, as we shall see.

-What really distinguished F-G-G was the hard-edged kinetic energy of their productions, whose bruising headlong thrust was propelled by the drummer (usually New York session pro Herb Lavelle) surrounded by a welter of percussion effects.
-Their work in the studio was also characterised by a keen sense of spatial awareness with lots of air and ambiance playing their part.
+What really distinguished F-G-G was the hard-edged kinetic energy of their productions, whose bruising headlong thrust was propelled by the drummer (usually New York session pro, Herb Lavelle) surrounded by a welter of percussion effects.
+Their work in the studio was also characterized by a keen sense of spatial awareness with lots of air and ambiance playing their part.
 Yet, for all this, they were just as easily capable of switching to the opposite extreme, penning tender soul ballads of blissful sophistication such as ‘The Drifter’ and ‘Giving Up On Love’.

 Best of all, they had few pretensions.
-Where teams such as Mann & Weil saw themselves as potential heirs to the great Broadway writers, harbouring, as did many of their peers, ambitions of breaking into legitimate musical theatre, F-G-G owed more to Chuck Berry, Bo Diddley and Jerry Lee Lewis than to George Gershwin or Frank Loesser.
+Where teams such as Mann & Weil saw themselves as potential heirs to the great Broadway writers, harboring, as did many of their peers, ambitions of breaking into legitimate musical theatre, F-G-G owed more to Chuck Berry, Bo Diddley and Jerry Lee Lewis than to George Gershwin or Frank Loesser.

-BEFORE F-G-G THERE was just F-G: Feldman and Goldstein.
-And before that, there was just F: Bob Feldman, the first of the trio to make inroads into the music business as a 17 year-old in 1957.
+Before F-G-G there was just F-G: Feldman and Goldstein.
+And before that, there was just F: Bob Feldman, the first of the trio to make inroads into the music business as a 17-year-old in 1957.

 Born in Brooklyn in 1940, Feldman grew up in an orthodox Jewish home and originally studied to be a cantor.
 The Feldmans lived across the street from Neil Diamond’s folks, just around the corner from the Sedakas, whose son, Neil, was a promising classical pianist, and a couple of blocks away from members of the Tokens, all Lincoln High School graduates and friends.
 Feldman began writing poetry to compensate for a speech impediment and at the age of 11 won a talent contest sponsored by the New York Daily Mirror and had several of his efforts published in the paper.

-By the mid-50s, doo wop was all the rage and Feldman soon fell in with various groups practising harmonies on the Brooklyn backstreets.
+By the mid-50s, doo-wop was all the rage and Feldman soon fell in with various groups practising harmonies on the Brooklyn backstreets.
 Seeking an escape from conventional academia – no dreams of becoming a lawyer or a doctor for him – he teamed up with his neighbourhood buddy, Jerry Goldstein, and wrote some songs that brought the pair to the attention of Jack Lewis, an A&R man at United Artists Records, a recent subsidiary of the movie company.
 Lewis allowed the enthusiastic 18 year-old to sit in on sessions at weekends and mentored him on various aspects of the music business.